-The Endoflip® System and its accessory catheters have US Food and Drug Administration (FDA) clearance to measure pressure and dimensions in the esophagus, pylorus and anal sphincters.
+The Endoflip™ System and its accessory catheters have US Food and Drug Administration (FDA) clearance to measure pressure and dimensions in the esophagus, pylorus and anal sphincters in adults and to measure pressure and dimensions in the esophagus, in patients from 5 years of age.
 It is intended to be used as an adjunct to other diagnostic methods as part of a comprehensive evaluation of patients with symptoms consistent with gastrointestinal motility disorders.
-It is also used to guide therapy during specialized esophageal surgery.

 Endoflip® uses a technique called high resolution impedance planimetry (IP) to characterize the geometry of the measurement area.
 High resolution impedance planimetry is an established technique for performing measurements of cross sectional areas in the alimentary tract.